juanhenao21/forex_response_spread_year/README.md

 $ python3 hist_data_main_download.py
 ```

-The program will download the data from the corresponding forex pairs.
+The program will download the data for the corresponding forex pairs.

 ### Forex price responses functions